 Always put your wet ingredients into the bread machine first.
 It helps prevent flour pockets at the bottom of your bread loaf.

-If your bread didn’t fully cook and you did cook it on the gluten free setting, it may be the machine brand.
+If your bread didn’t fully cook and you did cook it on a gluten-free setting, it may be the brand of bread machine’s bake setting time.
 You should be able to lengthen the bake time.
 See the above section titled Bread Machine Notes.

 If you can’t have potato starch, use tapioca starch to replace the potato starch.